-Contact: Stacey Kaltman, PhD at email@example.com.
+Contact: Stacey Kaltman, Ph.D. at firstname.lastname@example.org.
 Dr. Kaltman will respond and set up a time to meet with you or speak by phone.

 Students are always welcome to first raise their concerns informally, either with the teacher directly or with the Office of the Ombuds.
 The Ombuds Office provides an informal, impartial, neutral, and confidential environment where medical students can discuss University-related concerns and disputes.
-The Ombuds Officer listens, helps bring forth a greater understanding of the problem and possible solution, and looks for information applicable to the situation.
+The Ombuds Officer listens, helps bring forth a greater understanding of the problem and possible solution and looks for information applicable to the situation.
 The Ombuds office does not advocate for any individual point of view, and does not participate in any formal grievance process, but works to promote a fair process for all.
 The function of the School of Medicine Ombuds Officer is to listen thoughtfully and sympathetically to the concerns of medical students and to assist them in identifying options for addressing their concerns.
-Last Updated September 28, 2016 The Ombuds Office will not identify you or any information concerning your visit without your permission, except in certain situations where disclosure is required by law (e.g. a court order, potential risk to self or others, unlawful harassment, etc.).
+Last Updated September 28, 2016, the Ombuds Office will not identify you or any information concerning your visit without your permission, except in certain situations where disclosure is required by law (e.g. a court order, potential risk to self or others, unlawful harassment, etc.).
 Speaking to the Ombuds Office about a concern does not constitute legal notice to Georgetown University.
 Anyone wishing to put the University on notice, that is, to make the University formally aware of a particular problem, should contact one of the three other reporting options.

 For more information about the Ombuds Office, please see Appendix E of the Student Handbook.